0

 Why 56 Days Matters

-There are many clinical and other kinds of tests in the cosmetics industry - for raw ingredients as well as finalised formulations and the products you can buy.
+There are many clinical and other kinds of tests in the cosmetics industry – for raw ingredients as well as finished formulations and the products you can buy.

 In clinical skincare testing, the 56-day mark (8 weeks) is the recognised gold standard.

-It represents a full skin cell turnover cycle; the time it takes for newly generated cells to reach the surface.
+It represents a full skin cell turnover cycle (or two), the time it takes for newly generated cells to reach the surface.

 This is when scientists measure meaningful, statistically significant changes in texture, pigmentation, or elasticity.